 December 29 – Black Dog, Levi Pinfold (Fear)

 The first time we read this story to the end, we said, “Huh?” and turned to the first page again to see what we had missed.
 Since then, the book became one of our favorites, especially with my younger son.
 This story is about a family that wakes up one snowy morning to discover a black dog outside their house.
 Each family member sees the dog as larger and scarier than the one before until the youngest member of the family, Small, bravely steps outside and tames the wild beast.

 Your kids, especially the youngest ones, will probably identify with the story.
 Kids often feel less powerful, fast, or smart than older family members, and this book teaches a powerful lesson that you can choose to be brave no matter what your age.
 It also shows the positive impact of facing your fears rather than fighting or hiding from them.

 December 30 – Rocks in My Pockets, Marc Harshman and Bonnie Collins (Family)

 This is a great feel-good book perfect for this time of the year when family, traditions, and the art of being together is on many people’s minds.
 The hilarious pen-and-watercolor illustrations have a folksy feel.
 The expressive sense of motion, in particular, is absolutely perfect for a depiction of the wind-blown family in the center of this story.

-A three-generation family lives and works on top of the highest mountain where the winds are fierce enough to blow you away.
-The soil is rocky, the house is drafty, their farm is not too prosperous, but they have each other, and they have rocks.
+A three-generation family lives and works on top of the highest mountain, where the winds are fierce enough to blow you away.
+The soil is rocky, the house is drafty, and their farm is not too prosperous, but they have each other, and they have rocks.
 Rocks?
 Indeed!
 You will have to read on to find out what rocks have to do with obstacles, money, and family in this story.